 In 1989, Australia was the first country to introduce compulsory helmets.
 There was no trial period nor plans to assess its effectiveness.

 Australia now suffers the consequences of this negligence.
 The risk of accidents, death and injury has increased.
 The injury risk has tripled.
 Australia’s cycling serious injury rate is now 22 TIMES higher than in the Netherlands.
 In Australia, cycling is now perceived as dangerous.
-In most other countries cycling is seen as a safe activity.
+In most countries cycling is seen as a safe activity.

 The hidden costs of this policy are significant.
 Cycling has declined, resulting in a loss of health benefits.
 This is likely to result in large public health costs.